jack-pepper/Minishell/README.md

 ### CHAT (last first)
+[Y]: Sounds good!
+I'll check out the links you provided and get back to you.
+I'm currently still troubleshooting my PIPEX to fix all the leaks.
+Technically, it's part of Minishell, so once it's done, a good chunk of Minishell will be completed too.

 [M]: Nice!
 I am trying to set the global architecture atm.
 Found some useful doc:
      - on readline: https://web.mit.edu/gnu/doc/html/rlman_2.html